Home/Blog Center/

 Additionally, there is a misconception that because noise-canceling headphones reduce external noise, it's safe to listen to music at higher volumes.
 This is not the case, and exposure to loud sounds can still lead to hearing loss.
 Therefore, it's essential to use these headphones responsibly and remain aware of your environment.

-Aerofits 2 Pro: Safety of Open-Ear and ANC Forms
+Aerofit 2 Pro: Safety of Open-Ear and ANC Forms

-The Aerofits 2 Pro offers a solution to these concerns with its dual-form design.
+The Aerofit 2 Pro offers a solution to these concerns with its dual-form design.
 It provides two modes: the ANC Form, which ensures privacy and minimizes external noise, and the Open-Ear Form, which allows users to stay aware of their environment while enjoying music.
-This makes the Aerofits 2 Pro a great option for those who want to benefit from noise cancellation while also remaining mindful of their surroundings.
+This makes the Aerofit 2 Pro a great option for those who want to benefit from noise cancellation while also remaining mindful of their surroundings.

 How to Prevent Hearing Damage When Using Noise-Cancelling Headphones?